 There's an outhouse and a vault toilet past Mammoth along the dirt road leading up to the trailhead.

-An easy, scenic, hike with great fishing usually means heavy foot traffic, but this is not the case for Louise Lake trail.
+An easy, scenic hike with great fishing usually means heavy foot traffic, but this is not the case for Louise Lake trail.
 The distance from popular tourist destinations and the extremely rough road keeps the traffic down to an enjoyable level.

 There is a nice mix of shade and sun on this trail.
 Shorts and a t-shirt would be fine in the warmer months because you won't be trekking through any tall grass on the trail.
 Consider bringing a swimsuit and towel just in case you feel like going for an icy dip in the lake.

-Tennis shoes are OK on this hike.
+Footwear: Tennis shoes are OK on this hike

-In the thicker parts of the trees and near the lake you may experience a light amount mosquitoes and flies.
+In the thicker parts of the trees and near the lake you may experience a light amount of mosquitoes and flies.

 A nice mix of shade and sun.

 Along the road south of Mammoth there are quite a few car camping spots.
-Additionally, up at the lake there are some well used tent spots if you're interested in backpacking.
+Additionally, up at the lake there are some well-used tent spots if you're interested in backpacking.

 None.